 To take a written or an oral exam, students must submit an exam petition, which will be made available by the SAs at the beginning of each semester.
 On the petition you must state which questions you plan on answering for your oral exam.
-The SA in charge of coordinator exams arranges the date of each student's oral exam.
+The SA in charge of coordinating exams arranges the date of each student's oral exam.

-The Department administers written exams twice a year, in late October and in the beginning of March.
-The exam will be written and distributed to students by the MA Faculty Advisor, and will be returned to the same by a specified date.
+The Department administers written exams twice a year, usually about a month before the end of term.
+The exam will be distributed to students by the department secretary, and will be returned to the same by a specified date.
 The precise dates of the written examinations are available from the SAs and will be advertised in email correspondence at the beginning of each semester.

 The results of the oral exams are given at the conclusion of the exam.
-For the written exams, the SAs or Secretary will send an e-mail to all students announcing when the results are available (it is therefore important for students to ensure that the SAs have their current New School e-mail address).
-At that point, students can then contact the Secretary for their exam results.
+For the written exams, the Secretary will send an e-mail to all students announcing the results.